shah-minhaj-abedin/shah-minhaj-abedin/README.md

 - 👀 I’m interested in bioinformatics, virology, immunology and public health.
 I have also interest in climate change, history of science and anthropology.
 - 🌱 I’m currently learning Linux, R and Python.
 - 💞️ I’m looking to collaborate on bioinformatics projects, disease modelling, proteomics data.
-- 📫 How to reach me through twitter- 'https://twitter.com/abedminhajul1'.
-You can reach me through Linkedin: https://www.linkedin.com/in/minhaj-abedin/.
-If you want to read my feature articles in 'Roar Bangla', they are here: 'https://roar.media/profile/minhaj/articles'
+- 📫 You can reach me through twitter- 'https://twitter.com/abedminhajul1', through Linkedin: https://www.linkedin.com/in/minhaj-abedin/.
+- If you want to read my feature articles in 'Roar Bangla', they are here: 'https://roar.media/profile/minhaj/articles'

 <!---
 shah-minhaj-abedin/shah-minhaj-abedin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.